m-r-s/measurement-prediction-framework/README.md

 The calibration and compensation tools reside in `loop`.
 Please have a look at the `loop/tools/update_configuration.m`.
 The parameters for the calibration of your setup can be set there.
-Comment out the line which deliberately generates an error.
+Comment out the line which deliberately throws an error.

 The provided configuration works well for the Focusrite Scarlett 2i2 sound card and Sennheiser HDA 200 headphones.
 `ema/ema.sh` provides a menu for checking the calibration with narrow band noise signals.